gaschgithub/reaper-audiobook-toolkit/README.md

 It documents scripts that are actively used, tested, and modified in professional audiobook editing workflows.

 Changes may include:
-- parameter tuning (e.g. pacing ranges)
+- parameter tuning
-- refactoring for clarity and robustness
+- refactoring of scripts
-- addition or removal of scripts
+- addition/removal of tools
 - reorganization of the folder structure

 A tagged snapshot will be created for reference in the near future.